Snagga86/ZENIT/phone-video-processing/readme.md

-# Video Stream Server with Face and Emotion Detection
+# ZENIT Video Stream Server with Face and Emotion Detection

-This repository contains scripts to set up a video streaming server with integrated face detection and emotion recognition using PyTorch and OpenCV.
+This component contains scripts to set up a video streaming server with integrated face detection and emotion recognition using PyTorch and OpenCV to be processed by zenit-brain.

 ## Setup Instructions